Arefu/Wolf/Onomatopaira/README.md

 # Onomatopaira

-This is the main program, it handles all parsing and extracting of the DAT file.
-It doesn't do any flashy stuff aside from just extract the content and put it in a YGO_DATA folder.
-You will need to compile [Celtic Guardian](https://github.com/Arefu/Wolf/tree/master/Celtic%20Guardian) as this currently depends on a few of it's functions.
+This is where the magic happens, this is the main program it extracts the YGO_DATA.DAT file, as a note please make sure the game isn't running as to not confuse this tool.
+There isn't much needing to be said about this as its source code isn't that hard to read through albeit slightly inefficient.

 Run Options:
 ``